diffident016/Java-OOP_Final-PIT/README.md

-# Attendance Check
+# Attendance Checker

-## This program is an "Attendance Checker" a multi-user program to organize your records, you can easily check and record attendance with it.
+This program is an "Attendance Checker" a multi-user program to organize your records, you can easily check and record attendance with it.